VeriXAI/Outside-the-Box/README.md

 # Outside the Box

-This repository contains the implementation and data used in the paper [Outside the Box: Abstraction-Based Monitoring of Neural Networks](https://arxiv.org/abs/1911.09032) to be published at [ECAI 2020](http://ecai2020.eu/).
-To cite the paper, follow [this link](https://dblp.dagstuhl.de/rec/bibtex/journals/corr/abs-1911-09032) or directly use:
+This repository contains the implementation and data used in the paper [Outside the Box: Abstraction-Based Monitoring of Neural Networks](http://ecai2020.eu/papers/1282_paper.pdf), published at [ECAI 2020](http://ecai2020.eu/).
+To cite the paper, follow [this link](https://dblp.org/rec/conf/ecai/HenzingerL020.html?view=bibtex) or directly use:

 ```
 @article{outsidethebox19,